AICAN-Research/H2G-Net/README.md

 This repository contains the code relevant for the proposed design H2G-Net, which was introduced in the manuscript [*"H2G-Net: A multi-resolution refinement approach for segmentation of breast cancer region in gigapixel histopathological images"*](https://www.frontiersin.org/articles/10.3389/fmed.2022.971873/full), published in Frontiers in Medicine.

-Other useful scripts and tips for importing/exporting predictions/annotations to/from QuPath <-> FastPathology can be found in the [NoCodeSeg](https://github.com/andreped/NoCodeSeg) repository.

-**Disclaimer:** The source code is provided as is, only to demonstrate how to define the architecture and design used in the paper.
-The code itself requires modifications to run on a new dataset, as it contains various hard-coded solutions, but all components are provided, as well as the code for training and evaluating the refinement model.

 ## Brief summary of the paper and contributions

 We propose a cascaded convolutional neural network for semantic segmentation of breast cancer tumours from whole slide images (WSIs).
 It is a two-stage design.
 In the first stage (detection stage), we apply a patch-wise classifier across the image which produces a tumour probability heatmap.
 In the second stage (refinement stage), we merge the resultant heatmap with a low-resolution version of the original WSI, before we send it to a new convolutional autoencoder that produces a final segmentation of the tumour ROI.